 What is possible when you start collaborating

 Once you start collaborating with other people, you’ll soon find that it opens up lots of possibilities and adds all kinds of value to your business: Your team have clear instructions to follow and are more accountable for their work, your internal and external communication improves, you save time having other people complete workflow runs, and ultimately you may start to see your business become more profitable.

 We’re not joking!
 Many of our customers have told us that using Process Street frees up valuable time and allows managers and team members to focus on higher leveraged activities.
 Win win!

 - Pick one process (workflow) that you’re comfortable with and think about which admins, members or guests need to work with you on this process

 - Add those users

 - Set their permission levels accordingly

 - When you’re ready, share that workflow or workflow run with them

 - Head to another workflow and repeat

-- Monitor the progress of the checklists in your checklist dashboard
+- Monitor the progress of the workflow runs in your Reports area

 - Read our help article on collaborating with guests and people outside your organization